ufront/detox/README.md

 ======

 * NA: this feature does not apply to this platform
-* NOTIMPLEMENTED: this feature has not been written yet
+* Broken: this feature has not been written yet
-* NOTESTS: implemented, but no tests written - no guarantee it works
+* NoTests: implemented, but no tests written - no guarantee it works
-* TESTSNOTRUN: implemented, and tests written, but not run yet on this platform.
+* NotRun: implemented, and tests written, but not run yet on this platform.
-* TESTFAIL: implemented, tested, some tests failing
+* TestFails: implemented, tested, some tests failing
 * OKAY: implemented, tests passing, could do with a few more tests.
-* GOOD: implemented, tests passing, good coverage, good to go.
+* Good: implemented, tests passing, good coverage, good to go.

 <table>
 <thead>